jiange91/lm_compiler/docs/source/user_guide/tutorials/optimizer.rst

         ),
     ]

-The only required parameter is :code:`model`.
-All other parameters are optional.
-In cases where multiple providers host the same model, you will need to provide :code:`custom_llm_provider` to specify the provider you are querying (e.g., :code:`'fireworks_ai'` or :code:`'together_ai'`).
-Under the hood, we support any model and provider combo that is supported by `LiteLLM <https://www.litellm.ai/>`_.
-You can specify the :code:`kwargs` parameter to pass in any additional keyword arguments to the model, such as :code:`temperature` or :code:`max_tokens`.
+    from cognify.hub.search import default
+    search_settings = default.create_search(model_selection_cog=model_configs)

-You can also set a :code:`cost_indicator` for each model to tell the optimizer how to reason between them.
-By default, each :code:`LMConfig` sets its :code:`cost_indicator = 1.0`, which tells the optimizer that all models are equally expensive (i.e. not to factor cost into its search).
+You can also set a :code:`cost_indicator` for each :code:`LMConfig` to tell the optimizer how to reason between them.
+By default, each :code:`LMConfig` has a :code:`cost_indicator = 1.0`, which tells the optimizer that all models are equally expensive (i.e. not to factor cost into its search).
 If you want the optimizer to reason about relative costs, you can set the :code:`cost_indicator` to different values.

-* **Note:** The :code:`cost_indicator` does not need to reflect the true different in prices between models.
+* **Note:** The :code:`cost_indicator` does not need to reflect the true difference in prices between models.
 For example, Llama-3.1-8b may not be 20% cheaper than GPT-4o-mini, even though we have set the cost indicator to 0.8.
 In this way, you can express how much you `care` about the difference in price.